dillonHe/EasyEDA-Documents/Tutorial/SpiceSimulation.md

 [http://ngspice.sourceforge.net/docs/ngspice-manual.pdf#subsection.1.2.3](http://ngspice.sourceforge.net/docs/ngspice-manual.pdf#subsection.1.2.3)

-Please note that although using Ngspice for it’s simulation engine, at present (140218) EasyEDA does not support all the possible analysis modes available in Ngspice.
+Please note that although using Ngspice for it's simulation engine, at present (140218) EasyEDA does not support all the possible analysis modes available in Ngspice.

 Note that for transient simulations, at present (140218):